jmotis/billsofmortality/README.md

 # billsofmortality
-Database construction and other files associated with early modern Bills of Mortality project (temporary codename: "Death By Numbers").
+Database construction and other files associated with my early modern Bills of Mortality project (temporary codename: "Death By Numbers").